Scarborough Southwest (federal electoral district): Member of Parliament

-This riding has elected the following member of the House of Commons of Canada:
+This riding has elected the following members of the House of Commons of Canada:

 Election results

 All electoral information is taken from Elections Canada.
 Italicized expenditures from elections after 1997 refer to candidate submissions, and are presented when the final reviewed totals are not available.
 Expenditures from 1997 refer to submitted totals.
 The +/- figures from 1997 and 2004 are adjusted for redistribution.